Restoration-Oriented Video Frame Interpolation with Region-Distinguishable Priors from SAM: Method

 where ${S_i}\in \mathbb{R}^{H\times W\times c}$, $\mathcal{N}$ is the Gaussian distribution sampler, $\mathcal{C}_m$ is the codebook for Gaussian mean values, and $\mathcal{C}_v$ is the codebook for Gaussian variance scores.
 This Gaussian mixture is independent of the number of object types (adding a new object in the frame equals sampling a new Gaussian parameter), and distinguishes an arbitrary number of areas with a unified modality.
+To provide a rigorous foundation for our mask transformation, we have formalized the process as a High-dimensional Continuous Feature Mapping via Gaussian Random Projection and Spatial Interpolation.

+Let the SAM2 output mask be $M \in \mathbb{N}^{H \times W}$, where each element $M(i, j) \in \{1, 2, \dots, K\}$ represents a discrete class ID (or object ID) at pixel $(i, j)$.
+Our goal is to transform this into a continuous prior ${S} \in \mathbb{R}^{H \times W \times c}$, where $c$ is the target dimensionality.
+We first initialize a Gaussian Random Projection Matrix $\mathcal{G}\in \mathbb{R}^{K\times c}$, where each row $g_{k}\in \mathbb{R}^{c}$ is independently sampled from a multivariate Gaussian distribution.
+By leveraging the properties of high-dimensional random mapping, the distinctness between different regions is preserved in the embedding space.
+This process effectively converts the non-differentiable categorical IDs into a structured, continuous representation that is more compatible with the subsequent deep neural layers for spatial reasoning and feature fusion.

+Note that the codebook entries are pre-defined and not learned.
+Their primary role is to provide distinct values to represent different objects, which are used to generate the RDPs.
+The learning process is carried out by the subsequent HRFFM network, which learns to effectively utilize these RDPs through feature fusion.
+Further details are provided in the next section.